varunveeraa/basic_object_detection_in_Traffic/README.md

 ### 1.MultiBox Detector
 <img src="images/img1.png">
-SSD: Multiple Bounding Boxes for Localization (loc) and Confidence (conf)

 ->After going through a certain of convolutions for feature extraction, we obtain a feature layer of size m×n (number of locations) with p channels, such as 8×8 or 4×4 above.
 And a 3×3 conv is applied on this m×n×p feature layer.
 ->For each location, we got k bounding boxes.
 These k bounding boxes have different sizes and aspect ratios.
 The concept is, maybe a vertical rectangle is more fit for human, and a horizontal rectangle is more fit for car.